 Many OAuth 2.0 and OpenID Connect flows require user consent to grant the client access to the user’s resources.

-By default, OAuth 2.0 and OpenID Connect client applications in Identity Cloud use implied consent; Identity Cloud does not prompt for consent during authorization flows.
+OAuth 2.0 and OpenID Connect client applications can use implied consent.
+With implied consent, AM does not prompt for consent during authorization flows.
 This simplifies the flows.
 The user has only to sign on to grant the client access to protected resources.

 Save your changes.

-If you opt to require explicit consent, configure how the client application appears to the user.
+Configure how the client application appears to the user.
 The following alternatives are available:

 Display this name to the user when prompting for consent.